 Sister City Signing Ceremony with Galway, Ireland at City Hall, March 24, 2009.
 A delegation of Irish visitors, including the Mayor of the City of Galway Pádraig Conneely, Republic of Ireland Minister for Community, Rural and Gaeltacht Affairs, Eamon O Cuiv, Mayor of County Galway Dermot Connolly, Bishop Martin Drennan, and several other Galway officials attended this ceremony.
 Mayor Tom Barrett, Common Council President Willie L. Hines, Jr. and Ald.
 Bob Donovan headed up the Milwaukee delegation, with Ald.
 Michael J. Murphy, the son of Irish immigrants, hosting the event, which was held in cooperation with the Spirit of Galway and Milwaukee Irish Fest.
 Bagpipe music was enjoyed by all.

 Chairman Ald.
-Russel W. Stamper, II Members
+Russell W. Stamper, II Members

 Documents and Information